Top 10 things to do in Nova Scotia

 Anchors aweigh – with beautiful, sweeping coastlines, quaint and colourful fishing towns, rolling green hills and sparkling waters, Nova Scotia is definitely a feast for the eyes.
 But there’s plenty to keep you entertained in this charming maritime region, too.
 From fascinating lighthouse tours and luscious vineyards, to the bustling Halifax Waterfront, expansive National Parks and fresh seafood, we’ve compiled a list of the top 10 things to do when visiting this nautical splendour.

-Where: You'll find the green and pleasant lands of Luckett Vineyards located on the northwest coast of Nova Scotia within the Annapolis Royal region overlooking Gaspereau Valley, close to the Bay of Fundy.
+Where: You'll find the green and pleasant lands of Luckett Vineyards located on the northwest coast of Nova Scotia within the Annapolis Valley region, overlooking Gaspereau Valley, close to the Bay of Fundy.

 What: This is one of Nova Scotia's finest vineyards set amongst the dairy farms and fruit orchards of the Gaspereau agricultural community.
 Luckett's is open throughout the summer, from May to October, with award-winning wines and gourmet local food enabling visitors to taste the good life in Nova Scotia.